xnyan/domino/exp-azure/README.md

 client: the benchmark client.

-# Domino Experiments on Azure
+# Experiments on Azure in the Domino paper.

 In this document, $DOMINO represents the path to this repo's root directory.